testrecorder/spring-test-recorder/README.md

 ## How does it work?
 For each execution of a Spring component method annotated with **@RecordTest**, the following steps are executed:
-- Context, arguments and results for the annotated methods are retrieved using Aspect Oriented Programing (AOP).
+- Target object and method arguments for the annotated methods are retrieved using Aspect Oriented Programing (AOP).
 - Java Reflection is used to analyse all these objects and their dependencies.
 - Java primitives, Enums and commonly used Java classes like Date, ArrayList, HashMap, HashSet are recognised and handled accordingly.
   For other objects the tool will detect and use constructors, setters, fields or Lombok.
   If the tool cannot create an object, a TODO will be generated with object state information.
+- The result object is retrieved also by using AOP.
+Asserts are generated based on the result and dependencies.
+- The tool will also detect side effects in the objects involved and will generate asserts.
 - The generated test is written in the console.

 A similar approach is used to generate mocks for methods in a Spring component annotated with **@RecordMockForTest**.